SphereCraft/web_app_cdk_aws/README.md

 - Created VPC file and export for use throughout the project
 - Created separate EC2 Stack props file for re usability
 - Created EC2 file for a standard t3.medium (can change after discussions with client)
+- Created ASG and ALB, this took sometime to work out, but the logic is there and understood.